ddc-java/ddc-day/site.md

 `favicon`

 : URL (absolute or site-relative) of site icon displayed by the browser for bookmarks and tabs for the site's pages.
-If omitted or left blank, the Deep Dive Coding diving bell logo is used.
+If omitted or left blank, the Deep Dive Coding diving helmet logo is used.

 `google_analytics`